Bring on the butterflies (Buddleja)

 Silver Fountain is a large shrub so needs plenty of space to really show off its cascading form.
 Blooming in late spring, the sweetly fragrant flowers are most attractive to butterflies in the heat of midday.
 When the blooms have faded, the plant remains attractive because of the interesting grey-green-silvery foliage.

-Some butterfly species attracted to Buddleia (list adapted from Plant Delights Nursery):
+Some butterfly species attracted to Buddleja (list adapted from Plant Delights Nursery):

 - American Snout